microsoft/Accera/docs/Install/Building_on_Windows.md

 ###### Optional: Create a conda environment
 After installing Miniconda, you can optionally create an environment to manage different Python versions.

 From an "Anaconda Prompt", create and then activate an environment for Python 3.7 (or a newer version if you prefer).
-Make sure to activate an environment from other applications as well that you use for development of Accera.
+Make sure to activate an environment from other applications that you use to develop Accera.

 ```shell
 conda create -n py37 python=3.7